 The Subscriber MUST protect activation data according to best practices.

-Activation data MUST be provided to the keystore by secure means.
-In particular, it MUST NOT be sent in cleartext, and it MUST protect against MIM attacks, and SHOULD take measures to guard further against phishing.
+If the subject activates the key in the keystore, the activation data MUST be provided to the keystore by secure means.
+In particular, it MUST NOT be sent in cleartext, and it MUST protect against MIM attacks, and SHOULD take measures to guard further against phishing and replay attacks.

-The key SHOULD NOT remain activated for more than 24 hours, unless its certificate(s) is (are) SLC(s).
+The key SHOULD NOT remain activated in the keystore for more than 24 hours, unless its certificate(s) is/are SLC(s).

-The key SHOULD NOT be reused, and it is RECOMMENDED to destroy the non-archival copies of the key.
-The keystore MAY retain the archival copy.
+The key SHOULD NOT be reused beyond the lifetime of the first end entity certificate associated with the key, and it is RECOMMENDED to destroy the non-archival copies of the key.
+The keystore MAY retain the archival copy beyond the expiry of all certificates associated with the key.

 User managed softkeys